kdeldycke/click-extra/readme.md

 **What is Click Extra?**

-`click-extra` is a collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.
+A collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.

 It is a drop-in replacement with good defaults that saves you some boilerplate